sithin42/int_prostate-contour_aug/README.md

 # Repository Overview

-Contains 3 jupyter notebooks which can either be run locally on your computer by downloading the entire repository or can be run remotely on Google Colab
+Contains 3 jupyter notebooks which can either be run locally on your computer after downloading the entire repository or can be run remotely on Google Colab

 1. **Contour Generator:** This notebook was designed to visualize the impact of various augmentation scenarios on a sample data.
 It can be run locally on your computer or on google colab.
 2. **Radiomics Feature Extractor:** This notebook was designed to illustrate the workflow associated with in-silico contour generation using Torchio and feature extraction using pyradiomics